FixedEffects/FixedEffectModels.jl/README.md

   - the vector of coefficients & the covariance matrix (use `coef`, `coefnames`, `vcov` on the output of `reg`)
   - a boolean vector reporting rows used in the estimation
   - a set of scalars (number of observations, the degree of freedoms, r2, etc)
-  - with the option `save = true`, a dataframe aligned with the initial dataframe with residuals and, if the model contains high dimensional fixed effects, fixed effects estimates (use `residuals` or `fe` on the output of `reg`)

 Methods such as `predict`, `residuals` are still defined but require to specify a dataframe as a second argument.
 The problematic size of `lm` and `glm` models in R or Julia is discussed [here](http://www.r-bloggers.com/trimming-the-fat-from-glm-models-in-r/), [here](https://blogs.oracle.com/R/entry/is_the_size_of_your), [here](http://stackoverflow.com/questions/21896265/how-to-minimize-size-of-object-of-class-lm-without-compromising-it-being-passe) [here](http://stackoverflow.com/questions/15260429/is-there-a-way-to-compress-an-lm-class-for-later-prediction) (and for absurd consequences, [here](http://stackoverflow.com/questions/26010742/using-stargazer-with-memory-greedy-glm-objects) and [there](http://stackoverflow.com/questions/22577161/not-enough-ram-to-run-stargazer-the-normal-way)).